A $q$-Queens Problem. V. Some of Our Favorite Pieces: Queens, Bishops, Rooks, and Nightriders: The Queen and Its Less Hardy Sisters

-The number of combinatorial types of nonattacking configuration for $q$ pieces is $u_\pQ(q;-1)$.
-The numbers for $q\leq6$ are in Table~\ref{Tb:queens}.
-For two queens the number is what one expects from two pieces with four basic moves (Proposition~I.5.6).

 \Kot\ conjectured formulas for $\gamma_{1}$ and $\gamma_{2}$ based on the known and heuristically derived formulas (mostly by him) for $u_\pQ(q;n)$ for small $q$.
-Theorem~\Phvdiag\ proves his conjectures along with a formula for $\gamma_{3}$ and further proves that $\gamma_{4}$ is constant as a function of $n$, but that the next two coefficients are not.
+Theorem~\Phvdiag\ proves his conjectures and also a formula for $\gamma_{3}$, and further proves that $\gamma_{4}$ is constant as a function of $n$, but that the next two coefficients are not.